ap4909/trade-runner/README.md

     - Move into the required directory
     - Sign into your AWS account e.g. aws sso login --profile <aws_profile_name>
-    - You may need to set the following environment variable to source credentials from the config file export AWS_SDK_LOAD_CONFIG=1
+    - You may need to set the following environment variable to source credentials from the config file: export AWS_SDK_LOAD_CONFIG=1
     - Deploy the lambda with the following: sls deploy --aws-profile <aws_profile_name> --verbose

+## Useful Commands
+Adding a new Serverless plugin: sudo sls plugin install -n <plugin_name>